logoPROFESSIONAL VERSION

 ByThomas J. Divers, DVM, DACVIM, DACVECC, Department of Clinical Sciences, College of Veterinary Medicine, Cornell University

 Uroperitoneum is defined as urine leakage into the peritoneal space.
-In foals, this most commonly results from tearing of the bladder or urachus during parturition, prolonged recumbency while being treated for a neonatal illness, or less commonly from rupture of the urachus secondary to umbilical abscessation.
-Ureteral or urethral tears are uncommon causes of uroperitoneum.
+In foals, this most commonly results from tearing of the bladder or urachus during parturition, prolonged recumbency while being treated for a neonatal illness, or, less commonly, from rupture of the urachus secondary to umbilical abscessation.
+Ureteral tears are an uncommon cause of uroperitoneum.

-Some studies indicate a higher incidence of bladder rupture in males than in females, possibly because the narrower pelvis and the longer, narrower urethra of colts is a predisposing factor.
-Regardless, urachal rupture occurs both in males and females.
+In general, a higher incidence of bladder rupture is observed in males than in females, possibly because the narrower pelvis and the longer, narrower urethra of colts is a predisposing factor.

-Prematurity, neonatal encephalopathy, prolonged recumbency, cystitis, ascending infection, abdominal trauma, failure of passive transfer, and sepsis may predispose the foal to bladder rupture.
+Prematurity, neonatal encephalopathy, prolonged recumbency, cystitis, ascending infection, abdominal trauma, and sepsis can predispose foals to postnatal bladder rupture.

 Clinical Findings of Uroperitoneum in Foals

-Foals with uroperitoneum generally appear normal at birth but progressively become lethargic, tachycardic, and tachypneic throughout 24–72 hours after the rupture.
-As the condition progresses, the abdomen becomes noticeably distended, and ballottement may produce a fluid wave.
-Most foals attempt to urinate often, with small amounts of urine being produced.
-This stranguria is often misinterpreted as straining to defecate.
-Other foals may be anuric, but some continue to urinate normally.
+Foals with uroperitoneum generally appear normal at birth but progressively become lethargic, tachycardic, and tachypneic throughout the 24–72 hours after the rupture.
+As the condition progresses, the abdomen becomes noticeably distended, and ballottement can produce a fluid wave.
+Most foals show pollakiuria and stranguria, with small amounts of urine being produced.
+This stranguria is often misinterpreted as straining to defecate (see stranguria image).

 Diagnosis of Uroperitoneum in Foals

-Ultrasonographic abdominal examination and blood and peritoneal fluid analysis are crucial to confirming a diagnosis of uroperitoneum.
-Serum hyperkalemia combined with hyponatremia and hypochloremia are observed in most cases because of the high concentration of potassium and low levels of sodium and chloride in the urine, which rapidly equilibrate across the peritoneum into the plasma and other extracellular fluid sites.
+Ultrasonographic abdominal examination and blood and peritoneal fluid analysis are crucial to confirming a diagnosis of uroperitoneum (see uroperitoneum ultrasonogram).
+The combination of serum hyperkalemia with hyponatremia and hypochloremia is observed in most cases because of the high concentration of potassium and low concentrations of sodium and chloride in the urine, which rapidly equilibrate across the peritoneum into the plasma and other extracellular fluid sites.

-ECG may show broad QRS complexes and very tall T waves due to hyperkalemia.
-The increased serum potassium predisposes the foal to bradycardia and cardiac arrhythmias (AV block, atrial standstill, and cardiac arrest) if not corrected.
+Electrocardiography can show broad QRS complexes and very tall T waves due to hyperkalemia.
+The increased serum potassium concentration predisposes the foal to bradycardia and cardiac arrhythmias (atrioventricular block, atrial standstill, and cardiac arrest) if not corrected.

-Serum BUN and creatinine values can be normal but usually are increased.
-Blood gas analysis may also be normal or reveal a metabolic acidosis.
+Azotemia (elevated serum BUN and creatinine concentrations) occurs in most cases.
+Blood gas analysis can also be normal or reveal metabolic acidosis.
 Abdominal fluid is pale yellow and copious and can easily be detected as hypoechoic-appearing fluid on ultrasonographic evaluation.
-The creatinine level in the peritoneal fluid is at least double that in the serum.
+The creatinine concentration in the peritoneal fluid is at least double that in the serum.
 This test is the most accurate in diagnosing the problem.

-The clinical signs of progressive depression and stranguria can confuse the diagnosis with meconium impaction ( see Meconium Impaction in Foals).
-Other differential diagnoses for uroperitoneum are listed ( see Table: Differential Diagnoses for Clinical Signs Associated with Uroperitoneum in Foals).
+The clinical signs of progressive depression and stranguria can confuse the diagnosis with meconium impaction.
+Other differential diagnoses for uroperitoneum are listed in the table Differential Diagnoses for Clinical Signs Associated with Uroperitoneum in Foals.
 Detrusor sphincter dyssynergia generally resolves within 2–4 days if a catheter is placed in the bladder to prevent rupture.
 This may be a form of neonatal encephalopathy.

 Table